webtechnick/CakePHP-CloudFiles-Plugin/readme.md

 	App::uses('CloudFiles','CloudFiles.Lib');
 	$cdn_url = CloudFiles::upload('/path/to/image.jpg','container_name');

+*TIP:* There is also a built in shell to help upload directories and files

+	//Rerusively upload a directory to a container on rackspace
+	$ cake CloudFiles.cloud_files -r upload /path/to/directory container_name

+	//Upload a single file to a container on rackspace
+	$ cake CloudFiles.cloud_files upload_file /path/to/file.ext container_name

 ### Download a file from rackspace

 Download a remote file in a specific container to a local file